Vaibhav-kesarwani/TapAway-App/README.md

 <img width="250" src="https://github.com/Vaibhav-kesarwani/Disaster-Management-App/assets/116189379/3fee1c39-cced-4e1f-97d9-fccbdc8f8e98">
 </p>

 Hello everyone!
 I am the developer behind this application.
 I have always wondered on what to do in such situation as i have experienced one personally.
 I have always felt the need to do something for such people, that is why i have created this app which is known as "TapAway".
-People like you and me can use this app and save yourself and others with just a tap.
+People like you and me can use this app and save yourself and others with just a tap..

 ## How to setup project locally